Southwest Airlines Co. (NYSE:LUV) Shares Acquired by Gradient Investments LLC

 Analyst Upgrades and Downgrades

 Several equities research analysts recently weighed in on the stock.
-Cowen dropped their price objective on shares of Southwest Airlines from $67.00 to $55.00 in a research note on Friday, July 29th.
+Argus lowered shares of Southwest Airlines from a “buy” rating to a “hold” rating in a research note on Monday, August 15th.
+Cowen decreased their target price on shares of Southwest Airlines from $67.00 to $55.00 in a research report on Friday, July 29th.
+Barclays decreased their target price on shares of Southwest Airlines from $58.00 to $50.00 and set an “overweight” rating for the company in a research report on Thursday, June 23rd.
 Melius started coverage on shares of Southwest Airlines in a research report on Monday, August 15th.
 They issued a “buy” rating for the company.
-Susquehanna Bancshares upgraded shares of Southwest Airlines from a “neutral” rating to a “positive” rating and set a $45.00 target price for the company in a research report on Tuesday, July 12th.
-Cowen decreased their target price on shares of Southwest Airlines from $67.00 to $55.00 in a research report on Friday, July 29th.
-Finally, Raymond James upgraded shares of Southwest Airlines from an “outperform” rating to a “strong-buy” rating and decreased their target price for the stock from $57.00 to $55.00 in a research report on Thursday, June 23rd.
+Finally, Susquehanna upgraded shares of Southwest Airlines from a “neutral” rating to a “positive” rating and set a $45.00 target price for the company in a research report on Tuesday, July 12th.
 One investment analyst has rated the stock with a sell rating, seven have issued a hold rating, nine have given a buy rating and one has assigned a strong buy rating to the company’s stock.
 According to data from MarketBeat.com, Southwest Airlines currently has an average rating of “Moderate Buy” and an average price target of $53.06.

 Southwest Airlines Trading Down 5.9 %

 Southwest Airlines (NYSE:LUV – Get Rating) last issued its earnings results on Thursday, July 28th.
 The airline reported $1.30 earnings per share for the quarter, topping analysts’ consensus estimates of $0.91 by $0.39.
 The firm had revenue of $6.73 billion during the quarter, compared to analysts’ expectations of $6.69 billion.
 Southwest Airlines had a net margin of 4.71% and a return on equity of 5.54%.
 The firm’s revenue for the quarter was up 67.9% compared to the same quarter last year.
 During the same period last year, the firm posted ($0.35) earnings per share.
-As a group, equities research analysts expect that Southwest Airlines Co. will post 2.14 EPS for the current fiscal year.
+On average, research analysts anticipate that Southwest Airlines Co. will post 2.14 EPS for the current fiscal year.

 Southwest Airlines Company Profile